Jerry Gray: Seattle Seahawks

 On January 18, 2010, Gray was hired as the new defensive backs coach for the Seattle Seahawks where he coached the rookie safety tandem of Earl Thomas and Kam Chancellor.
+The Seahawks won the NFC West and beat the defending Super Bowl champion Saints in the Wild Card round.
+They ultimately lost to Bears in the Divisional playoffs.

-Texas
+Texas Longhorns

 On January 17, 2011, Gray agreed to return to his alma mater Texas as the assistant head coach and defensive backs coach.

 Tennessee Titans (second stint)

 On February 12, 2011, however, Gray rejoined the Titans as their defensive coordinator.

 Minnesota Vikings

 On January 22, 2014, Gray was hired as the new defensive backs coach for the Minnesota Vikings.
+In his 6 seasons with the team, the Vikings went to the playoffs three times, won the NFC North twice and went to the 2019 NFC Championship game.

 Green Bay Packers

 On January 29, 2020, Gray was hired as defensive backs coach for the Green Bay Packers.
 On March 1, 2021, Gray was promoted to defensive backs/passing game coordinator.
+In his three seasons with Green Bay, they won the NFC North twice and went to the 2020 NFC Championship game.

 Atlanta Falcons

 On January 31, 2023, Gray was hired as assistant head coach/defense for the Atlanta Falcons.

 Personal life

 Gray and his wife Sherry, also from Lubbock, have two sons together.
 The eldest was a defensive back for the SMU Mustangs.

 Gray started the Jerry Gray Foundation in 2002 and it continues to actively supports youth in Lubbock, providing scholarships in partnership with Texas Tech.